reheat meatballs

 Kids mostly adore meatballs because, let’s be honest, what’s there to dislike.
 Round food with your favorite meat is simply a complete hit.

 So, feel free to save time and prepare larger quantities of meatballs in advance.
-You can freeze them and then reheat when you need to.
-You will need to do a different technique if you heat up those meatballs that have sauce and those that don’t.
+You can freeze them and then reheat meatballs when you need to.
+You will need to do a different technique if you are reheating plain meatballs and ones that have tomato sauce on them.
 With our tips, you can be sure that you will get the best result.

 *image by depositphotos.com/iaroshenko.marina.gmail.com